EasyPlugIn/ep-spec/protos/res_control_proto.rst

 Shutdown Signal
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This signal make the resource fully shutdown.
+This signal makes the resource fully shutdown.
 It will stop all data transfer, disconnect all from data channel, unregister itself, then maybe do some internal cleanup.